 training can best address remaining health or safety hazards, appropriate training goals will be defined base on particular needs.

 The content of training session may vary, but each session whether provided by EHS or other individual departments on campus will endeavor to perform these five University training requirements:

-- Inform employees about any University standards, policies and procedures in regard to loss prevention, safety and health.
+- Inform employees about any University standards, policies and procedures in regard to environmental, health and safety.

 - Review the safe work procedures unique to that employee’s job, and how these safe work procedures protect against risk and danger.

 - When personal protective equipment (PPE) is required or necessary, and how to use and maintain the equipment in good condition.

 - Learn what to do in case of emergencies occurring in the workplace.